Rising Standards Mean You Need Advanced Root Cause Analysis Now!

-- Regulators expect fewer accident releases of pollutants.
+- Regulators expect fewer accidental releases of pollutants.

-- A refinery had a pipe failure that sprayed a mist of oil in the air and into the surrounding community.
-Thirty years ago this would have been a minor incident.
+- A refinery had a pipe failure that sprayed a mist of oil into the air and into the surrounding community.
+Thirty years ago, this would have been a minor incident.
 Now the regulator might shut down the facility as an imminent risk.

 - A food contamination incident in the 1980s might have led to a recall and temporary removal of a product from the shelf.
-Now it results in a nationwide publicized recall, an FDA root cause analysis, facility shutdowns, loss of shelf space, negative publicity that will affect the company’s profitability for years to come, and in rare cases … criminal prosecution of the company’s senior management.
+Now it results in a nationwide publicized recall, an FDA root cause analysis, facility shutdowns, loss of shelf space, negative publicity that will affect the company’s profitability for years to come, and in some cases … criminal prosecution of the company’s senior management.

 Everybody knows about reactive improvement.
-If you have an accident, an incident, an operating upset, or other problem, you investigate the root cause (or root causes) and implement improvements.
+If you have an accident, an incident, an operating upset, or another problem, you investigate the root causes and implement improvements.

 What’s the problem with this approach?